-FMI MD and Co-founder Sudip Saha recognized as ‘Global Icon in Business Consulting’ at ET Inspiring Leaders Awards 2022
+FMI MD and Co-founder Sudip Saha Recognized as ‘Global Icon in Business Consulting’ at ET Inspiring Leaders Awards 2022

 Speaking about being felicitated at the ET Inspiring Leader Awards 2022, Sudip Saha said, "Most people inherit a legacy, I believe in carving out my own niche in order to create one!
 Back in 2014, I had laid the foundation for Future Market Insights and I'm proud of the fact that FMI today does business with 80% of the Forbes 1000 companies and is globally recognized as a leading company in Business Consulting.
 I have strived to steer the Company's path to boost sales and promote positive growth, and I pledge to continue doing so.
 My team has always been at the core of my achievements."

-“I am honored that my vision and performance in the field of research & consulting and my efforts to put India in the spotlight with regards to the global market research landscape is being appreciated and deemed capable enough to win me this title.”
-Sudip added
+"I am honoured that my vision and performance in the field of research & consulting and my efforts to put India in the spotlight with regards to the global market research landscape is being appreciated and deemed capable enough to win me this title," Sudip added

 Sudip has always been a strong believer in striking the right balance between doing what is good for the community and enhancing operational capacities.
 As a consequence, a great deal of research at FMI is directed towards sustainable food systems and technology, such as plant-based foods, clean energy and green technology initiatives, reducing food waste, amongst others.
 Various thought leadership initiatives have been undertaken by FMI to realize this CSR objective.
 C Suite and decision makers from large enterprises are part of FMI's Think Tank on these topics to discuss and brainstorm on the potential impact, and how to make such sustainable solutions commercially viable.